ewaldmire/ascender/docs/docsite/rst/administration/multi-creds-assignment.rst

    pair: credentials; multi
    pair: credentials; assignment

-Ascender provides support for assigning zero or more credentials to a job template.
+climber provides support for assigning zero or more credentials to a job template.

 Important Changes